 Paging through the local paper one day, my eye caught the Home Depot leaflet, and they had a massive sale on certain mosaic sheets.
 I figured I needed a quick fix for the backsplash, and knowing myself, it might not be a permanent fix so, the less expensive, the better.
 I went with a very basic, plain white mosaic in a herringbone pattern.

 I had no experience putting up new drywall, never mind mudding and taping it to a smooth finish.
-The same way I acquired all my other DIY skills, I watched various Youtube videos and gave it a try.
+In the same way, I acquired all my other DIY skills, I watched various Youtube videos and gave it a try.
 These newly acquired skills would come in handy later when finishing our basement.

 Luckily I started with the wall where a side is facing forward because replacing a piece of drywall might be easy, but getting the old bit out is a messy task.
 The second wall has both sides covered, and I decided to install the new tile on top of the old ones.
 Maybe not the best option but definitely the easiest.
 I smoothed out the grout lines between the old tiles with tile adhesive to create an even surface rough enough for the new tiles and adhesive to grip on.